-If You're British, Use Programme to Mean Agenda, TV Show or Collection of ProjectsIn the UK, programme is used to denote an itinerary, a show (typically, on the TV or radio), or a collection of work projects.
+If You're British, Use "Programme" to Mean Agenda, TV Show, or Collection of ProjectsIn the UK, "programme" is used for an itinerary, a show (typically, on the TV or radio), or a collection of work projects.
 For example:

 - It looks like an entertaining programme tonight. () ()

 - Family Guy is one of my favourite programmes. () () (Family Guy is one of my favorite programs. ())